MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite_3/nn-dwrite_3-idwriteremotefontfileloader.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IDWriteRemoteFontFileLoader</b> interface inherits from <a href="/windows/win32/api/dwrite/nn-dwrite-idwritefontfileloader">IDWriteFontFileLoader</a>. <b>IDWriteRemoteFontFileLoader</b> also has these types of members:
+The <b>IDWriteRemoteFontFileLoader</b> interface inherits from <a href="/windows/win32/api/dwrite/nn-dwrite-idwritefontfileloader">IDWriteFontFileLoader</a>. <b>IDWriteRemoteFontFileLoader</b> also has these types of members:

 ## -see-also